 This is not to say that banking and consulting are equivalent careers though.
 Like avocados and quinoa, they have some pretty substantial differences.
 What works for one person will not work for the other.

 So... which is right for you?
 We asked a large population of people with experience of working for Goldman and McKinsey, or J.P.
 Morgan and Bain & Co. for their opinions on the differences between the two industries.
 These - plus some quantitative information - are listed below.

 Are you a banker or a consultant?
 All will become clear.

 A note of caution, though.
-One ex-McKinsey consultant who now works in investment banking says the figures above are a simplification.
-If you play a long game in consulting, he tells us you’re likely to come out on top of the bankers.
-Bankers are paid more at the start of their careers, “But once you reach MD-level in an investment bank, compensation starts to plateau,” he tells us.
+One ex-McKinsey consultant who now works in investment banking says partners in consulting firms earn more than bankers.
+"Once you reach MD-level in an investment bank, compensation starts to plateau,” he tells us.
 “In banking, you can be subject to volatility, both from the market and personal performance.
-Meanwhile, consultants are on a consistent trend upwards.”
+Consultants are on a consistent trend upwards.”

 You want job security?
 Choose consulting

 This brings us to the second point: job security.
 Your chances of having a 15-20 year career in consulting look a lot higher than your chances of having a 15-20 year career in banking.